-Fifteen years have passed since the 3rd Edition of Antimicrobials in Foods was published.
+Fifteen years have passed since the 3rd edition of Antimicrobials in Food was published.
 It was arguably considered the "must-have" reference for those needing information on chemical antimicrobials used in foods.
 In the years since the last edition, the food industry has undergone radical transformations because of changes on several fronts.
-Reported consumer demands for the use of "natural" and "clean-label" antimicrobials has increased significantly.
+Reported consumer demands for the use of "natural" and "clean-label" antimicrobials have increased significantly.
 The discovery of new foodborne pathogen niches and potentially hazardous foods, along with a critical need to reduce food spoilage waste, has increased the need for suitable antimicrobial compounds or systems.
-Novel natural antimicrobials continue to be discovered and new research has been carried out on traditional compounds.
-These and other related issues led the editors to develop the 4th Edition of Antimicrobials in Foods.
+Novel natural antimicrobials continue to be discovered, and new research has been carried out on traditional compounds.
+These and other related issues led the editors to develop the 4th edition of Antimicrobials in Food.

 - Covers all food antimicrobials, natural and synthetic, with the latest research on each type

 - Contains 5,000+ references on every conceivable food antimicrobial

 - Guides in the selection of appropriate additives for specific food products

 - Includes innovations in antimicrobial delivery technologies and the use of multifactorial food preservation with antimicrobials